vardhanyuvraj/vardhanyuvraj/README.md

 <a href="#"><img src="https://readme-typing-svg.demolab.com?font=Roboto+Condensed&weight=500&size=25&duration=4000&pause=500&color=EB5775&center=true&vCenter=true&width=550&lines=Hi%2C+I+am+Yuvraj+Vardhan;Namaste+from+India!;I+am+an+Automation+Engineer" alt="Typing SVG" /></a>
 </div>

 <h3 align="center"> As a test automation enthusiast, I'm dedicated to crafting robust and efficient automation solutions that help improve product quality and streamline development workflows.
-My passion for testing and automation is reflected in the high-quality contributions I make to Github, where I actively share my knowledge and collaborate with others in the community.
+My passion for testing and automation is reflected in the high-quality contributions I make to Github, and I post actively on LinkedIn to share my knowledge and collaborate with others in the testing community. <br>
   I'm always looking for new challenges and opportunities to improve my skills, and I thrive in fast-paced and dynamic environments. </h3>

 <!-- Social Media -->